Vektor SP1

-The Vektor SP1 is an improved 9mm version of the Z-88 pistol (which is a locally produced copy of the Beretta 92F), produced since 1992 by Denel Land Systems (DLS), formerly Lyttelton Engineering Works (LIW).
+The Vektor SP1 was a South African pistol produced since 1992 by Denel Land Systems (DLS), formerly Lyttelton Engineering Works (LIW).

 Design

-The Vektor SP1 and SP2 pistols are almost the same save for the calibre and magazines, and broadly based on the Italian Beretta 92 design.
+The Vektor SP1 was the improved version of the Vektor Z88 pistol, the South African Beretta 92F copy.
+Thus, the SP1 is based on the Italian Beretta design.

 SP stands for “Service Pistol” and both weapons are full-sized, holster type pistols of solid construction.
-Vektor also makes compact versions of both models, marketed as “General models”; these have shorter barrels, slides and grips.

-The Vektor SP1 is a short-recoil operated, locked-breech pistol.
-It uses a Walther-type tilting locking piece, located below the straight-recoiling barrel, to lock it to the slide.
+The Vektor SP1 was a short-recoil operated, locked-breech pistol.
+It used a Walther-type tilting locking piece, located below the straight-recoiling barrel, to lock it to the slide.

 The frame is made from aluminium alloy, other parts are steel.
 The trigger is double-action, with an exposed hammer and a frame-mounted, ambidextrous safety that allows for "cocked and locked" carry.

-Sights are fixed; the front sight is pinned to the slide, the rear is dovetailed.
-Magazines are double stack; the magazine release button is located at the base of trigger-guard.
+The sights are fixed; the front sight is pinned to the slide, the rear is dovetailed.

+The magazines are double stack; the magazine release button is located at the base of trigger-guard.

 Variant

-A .40 S&W caliber version of the SP1 was introduced by LIW/DLS a little later as the Vektor SP2.
-Both SP-1 and SP-2 pistols are exported to Europe and South America in several variations.